 - University of Southern California

 - American Bar Association's Tort Trial and Insurance Practice Section

 - CLM Insurance Fraud Committee Litigation Magazine Sub-Committee Co-Chair

-- Florida Chapter of the National Society of Professional Insurance Investigators (NSPII) board member
+- Florida Chapter of the National Society of Professional Insurance Investigators (NSPII) 1st Vice President

 - Florida P&C Insurance Fraud Task Force